Coat of arms of Malaysia: Federation of Malaya

 The arms is blazoned as such:

-Crest: A crescent and an eleven-pointed federal star Or.
+Crest: A crescent and an eleven-point federal star Or.

 Shield: Tierced per pale, The first (at dexter) per fess embattled Or and barry wavy of eight Azure and Argent in chief a plume of three ostrich feathers surmounted by a riband of the Second on the riband the words Ich Dien in letters of the First; the second (at fess point) quarterly Argent, Gules, Sable and Or; the third (at sinister) Azure, a representation of the gate of A Famosa Proper; and a chief Gules, five krisses in their sheaths, per pale Or.